eclipse-tractusx/tractusx-edc/edc-controlplane/README.md

 ## Security

+### In-memory Vault implementation

+The goal of this extension is to provide an ephemeral, memory-based vault implementation that can be used in testing or demo scenarios.

+Please not that this vault does not encrypt the secrets, they are held in memory in plain text at runtime!
+In addition, its ephemeral nature makes it unsuitable for replicated/multi-instance scenarios, i.e. Kubernetes.

+> It is not a secure secret store, please do NOT use it in production workloads!

 ### Confidential Settings

 Please be aware that there are several confidential settings, that should not be part of the actual EDC configuration file.